ARCLab-MIT/MOCAT-SSEM/README.md

 ## Tutorial

-The folder Tutorials contains two previews of output solutions retrieved by MOCAT-3 using constant launch rate and static exponential or JB2008-based atmospheric density models.
-These can be accessed online without need of any software.
+The folder Tutorials contains two previews of output solutions retrieved by MOCAT-3, MOCAT-4S using constant launch rate and static exponential or JB2008-based atmospheric density models.
+These can be accessed online without the need to install/download any software.

 <!--
 The following website contains an example of the MOCAT-SSEM Matlab livescript functionalities: [https://gdmend.github.io/MOCAT/](https://gdmend.github.io/MOCAT/) .
 (TO BE CHANGED)